videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 ## Custom Screen Share Track

-This feature can be used to customise screenshare streams with enhanced optimization mode and predefined encoderConfig(Resolution + FPS) for specific use-case and send it to other participants.
+This feature enables the customization of screenshare streams with enhanced optimization modes and predefined encoder configuration (resolution + FPS) for specific use cases, which can then be sent to other participants.

-### `How to Create Custom Screen Share Track ?`
+### `How to Create a Custom Screen Share Track ?`

-- You can create a Video Track using `createScreenShareVideoTrack()` method.
+- You can create a Video Track using the `createScreenShareVideoTrack()` method.
-- This method can be used to create video track using different encoding parameters and optimization mode.
+- This method enables the creation of a video track with different encoding parameters and optimization modes.

 #### Example